 Sugar & Your Body: A Review

-Ditching sugar-laden drinks for OLIPOP and limiting sugary snacks like cookies, cake, and candy to once per week will all help ensure that you enjoy a sometimes sweet treat without the negative health effects.
+And try limiting sugary snacks like cookies, cake, and candy and ditching your sugar-laden drinks for OLIPOP instead!
+This will help ensure that you enjoy a sometimes sweet treat without all the negative health effects.

 - Center for Disease Control and Prevention.
 Added Sugars.
 Accessed July 5, 2021. https://www.cdc.gov/nutrition/data-statistics/added-sugars.html